Error Resilient Space Partitioning: The Minimal Number of Colors Required for Error Resilience

-In this section we prove that the minimal number of colors required for tolerating any rate $t>0$ of faults in a tiling of $\mathbb{R}^d$ is $d+1$.
-We provide two proofs, under different additional natural assumptions on the tiles.
-The first proof assumes that the tiles are polytopes and uses an inductive argument.
-The second proof assumes that the tiles and their non-empty intersections are contractible and uses an algebraic-topologic argument.
+In this section we prove the `non-existence' statement of Theorem~\ref{thm:main-qualitative} -- namely, that any colored tiling of $\mathbb{R}^d$ that achieves a positive error resilience, uses at least $d+1$ colors.
+We prove two variants of this statement, under different natural assumptions on the tiles.
+The first assumes that all tiles are uniformly bounded and its proof relies either on Bapat's connector-free lemma (a generalization of Sperner's lemma) or on the \emph{Assouad-Nagata dimension} theory (we provide two proofs, each relying on a different tool).
+The second statement assumes that the tiles and their non-empty intersections are contractible (while not having to be uniformly bounded) and its proof uses the \v{C}ech cohomology theory.

 The lower bound $d+1$ on the number of required colors is tight; a matching construction for any $d$ is presented in Section~\ref{ssec:dim-reduce}.